Policy Number: 201

 Intellectual property either developed within the course and scope of university employment of the individual or resulting from activities performed on UT System time, or with support of State funds, or from using facilities or resources owned by the UT System or any of its universities (other than incidental use) is automatically owned by the Board.
 The course and scope of employment includes outside activities related to the employee’s area of expertise.
 Final decisions regarding ownership of intellectual property developed in connection with outside employment will be made by the President or his/her designee.
 Employees who engage in outside activities must adhere to the procedures outlined in HOOP Policy 20 Conflict of Interest and Outside Activities.

-All matters relating to the ownership and reporting of intellectual property, the commercialization of intellectual property and the distribution of income from intellectual property are governed by the UT System Board of Regents’ Rules and Regulations (“Regents’ Rules”) Series 90000, Intellectual Property.
+All matters relating to the ownership and reporting of intellectual property, the commercialization of intellectual property and the distribution of income from intellectual property are governed by the UT System Board of Regents’ Rules and Regulations (“Regents’ Rules”) 90001, Intellectual Property, Preamble, Scope, Authority.

 This intellectual property policy applies to (1) all persons employed by the university, including but not limited to full and part-time faculty and staff and visiting faculty members and researchers and (2) to anyone using the facilities or resources of the university, including but not limited to students, residents, participants in certificate programs or collaboration programs, or postdoctoral and predoctoral fellows.
-All individuals subject to this policy assign their rights in intellectual property included under this policy (see Section 3 below) in accordance with the provisions of Regents’ Rule 90102, Intellectual Property Rights and Obligations.
+All individuals subject to this policy assign their rights in intellectual property included under this policy (see Section 3 below) in accordance with the provisions of Regents’ Rule 90001, Intellectual Property, Preamble, Scope, Authority.

-All university employees, non-employees who use university facilities, visiting faculty members and researchers and those persons who are hired or funded contractually by the university to perform certain activities or services, unless otherwise exempted by the Regents’ Rules, shall disclose and do hereby assign all rights, interest and title to the Board for all intellectual property discovered or invented during the time employed, funded or using the facilities as specified in accordance with Regents’ Rule 90102, Intellectual Property Rights and Obligations.
+All university employees, non-employees who use university facilities, visiting faculty members and researchers and those persons who are hired or funded contractually by the university to perform certain activities or services, unless otherwise exempted by the Regents’ Rules, shall disclose and do hereby assign all rights, interest and title to the Board for all intellectual property discovered or invented during the time employed, funded or using the facilities as specified in accordance with Regents’ Rule 90001, Intellectual Property, Preamble, Scope, Authority.

 Individuals subject to this Policy who create such intellectual property must promptly execute and deliver all documents and other instruments as are reasonably necessary in the university’s discretion to reflect the Board’s ownership of such intellectual property, including for purposes of satisfying requirements of the United States Patent and Trademark Office or other patent registrars.
 A creator of intellectual property owned by the Board has no independent right or authority to convey, assign, encumber or license such intellectual property to any entity other than the Board.